karolinaoparczyk/Python_GTK/readme.md

 First meet the requirements listed in requirements.txt.
+Load data to database:
+mongorestore --db fitness --collection workouts workouts.bson mongorestore --db fitness --collection exercises exercises.bson

 Then run

 python server.py

 and in another terminal

-python imp-p1.py
+python ipm-p1.py

 If this is your first time opening the app, run

-python imp-p1.py 1
+python ipm-p1.py 1

 which will update database